reubenmiller/thin-edge.io/docs/src/references/mqtt-topic-guidelines.md

 ... where there is inconsistency in the placement of child devices and how the commands are grouped.

+There are a few other limitations like the lack of support for services on the thin-edge device, difficulty in extending existing topics with additional sub-topics, etc which are detailed in the requirements section.

 ## Requirements

+This section is divided into 3 parts:
+1. Must-have: for the requirements that must be met by the proposed solutions
+2. Nice-to-have: these requirements are not mandatory, but the solution addressing more of these requirements would be a plus
+3. Out-of-scope: those that are relevant but out of scope for this design exercise

 ### Must-have